 There are numerous conditions that could be causing your heel or arch to hurt.
 Here are some of the most common underlying issues that may be keeping your feet from feeling their best:

-Achilles Tendinitis.
-This concerns inflammation, swelling, and tightening in your Achilles tendon.
+This consists of inflammation, swelling, and tightening in your Achilles tendon.
 It pulls on the back of your heel and can create pain and biomechanical difficulties.

 Common symptoms: stiffness, swelling, and tenderness, as well as pain above the heel and back of the foot, especially when stretching the ankle or standing on the toes.

-Trauma.
 There are many injuries that can cause your heels and arches to hurt.
 The most common of these are stress fractures.
-Stress fractures are tiny breaks in the bone which result from repetitive stress and impact to the feet, like running.
+Stress fractures are tiny breaks in the bone which result from repetitive stress and impacts on the feet, like running.

-Common symptoms: pain, swelling, difficulty walking, tenderness, stiffness and discomfort which keeps you from performing daily activities.
+Common symptoms: pain, swelling, difficulty walking, tenderness, stiffness, and discomfort that keep you from performing daily activities.

-Plantar Fasciitis.
-This very common condition usually arises when undue stress is placed on the band in your foot that supports your arch—the “plantar fascia”.
+This very common condition usually arises when undue stress is placed on the band in your foot that supports your arch—the “plantar fascia.”

 Common symptoms: often a sharp pain is felt when you first get up in the morning or after sitting for long periods of time; stabbing pain in the bottom of the foot near the heel.